Saturday, October 26, 2024

 ½ cup water

-4.5oz dried chickpeas, soaked and cooked or one 15-ounce can chickpeas, drained and rinsed
+4.5oz dried chickpeas, soaked and cooked or 15oz/425g cooked chickpeas, drained and rinsed

-4.5oz dried beans, soaked and cooked or one 15-ounce can red kidney beans, drained and rinsed
+4.5oz dried beans, soaked and cooked or 15oz/425g cooked red kidney beans, drained and rinsed

-- When the peas are well cooked and just starting to break down, drain well and set aside with the other cooked beans.
+4. When the peas are well cooked and just starting to break down, retain 1 cup of the cooking water and drain the rest.
+Liquify in a blender with some of the cooking water.
+Set aside with the other cooked beans.

 No comments: